JoshuaKGoldberg/emoji-blast/README.md

 ## Explanation

-Each `emoji-blast` causes a fireworks-like explosion of random emoji to be placed around a random location on your page.
+Each `emoji-blast` causes a fireworks-like blasts of random emoji to be placed around a random location on your page.
-Each explosion contains around a dozen emoji, each of which are animated in JavaScript to:
+Each blasts contains around a dozen emoji, each of which are animated in JavaScript to:

 - Start with a random horizontal velocity and random upward vertical velocity
 - Move along the page as if affected by velocity and preserving inertia